-In HVAC and AC units, the motors require that extra electricity when starting up.
+In HVAC and AC units, the AC capacitor's purpose is to help power the motors that require that extra electricity when starting up.
 A capacitor gives that extra electricity and then recharges and is ready to provide that boost of electricity when it is needed again.

 Because of how a capacitor works and what it is designed to do, they often become defective and must be replaced.
 Below we will cover some of the signs of a faulty capacitor.

 Signs of a bad Air Conditioner Capacitor

 There are various signs to look for that may indicate a faulty capacitor.
 These signs include noise indications, visual indications, and sensory indications.